KTH-FlowAI/Towards-extraction-of-orthogonal-and-parsimonious-non-linear-modes-from-turbulent-flows/README.md

 We offer models with pre-trained parameters in **/model** folder.
 The models are saved as format of *.h5* file and name as ***(encoder/decoder) _ (model type) _ (latent dim) _ (beta value).h5***

 ## Post-processing
-The code in **/postprocessing** can be used for evaluating results and plot figures.
+**/postprocessing**: Codes can be used for evaluating results and plot figures.

 **/postprocessing/fig**: Store the figures plotted by script.